-Claim and Maintain your Google My Business Listing
+Claim your Google My Business Listing

-Claim your business on Google My Business – This is your first and vital step towards ranking in local packs
+- Claim your business on Google My Business – This is your first and vital step towards ranking in local packs

 You should also make sure there aren’t any inconsistencies between your Google My Business listing and information on your page or other listing sites.
-An easy example would be listing your business as “Los Angeles Family Plumbing Professionals” in GMB, but your URL and name on your site are actually “Family Plumbing”.
-According to Moz, Google will often read the extra words in your GMB listing as spam keywords and attempts at manipulating search results which can negatively impact your chances of ranking in Local Packs.
+An easy example would be listing your business as “Los Angeles Family Plumbing Professionals” in GMB.
+Still, your URL and name on your site are actually “Family Plumbing.”
+According to Moz, Google will often read the other words in your GMB listing as spam keywords.
+Google also discourages attempts at manipulating search results, which can negatively impact your chances of ranking in Local Packs.

 Local Citations Boost your Credibility